mellowed100/Krita-Document-Version-Manager/README.md

 # What is it?
 **Krita Document Version Manager** is a plugin to help manage your krita image files.
-It does this by organinzing the different versions of a single Krita image file.
+It does this by managing the different versions of a Krita image file.

 | before |
 | -------|